José Antonio Anzoátegui: Death and enduring influence

 After the battle of Boyacá, Bolívar named him commander of the Army of the North which would be formed in Cúcuta.
-While traveling there Anzoátegui became gravely ill died and died en-route on November 15, 1819, in the town of Pamplona.
+While traveling there Anzoátegui became gravely ill and died en route on November 15, 1819, in the town of Pamplona.
 His death was unexpected and came at a relatively young age.
 When news of his death reached the capital of New Granada the authorities decreed a state of mourning for 8 days.
 Upon hearing of his death Bolívar remarked: '"It is difficult replace with dignity a commander like Anzoátegui ."